INFORMSJoC/2024.0603/README.md

 ## Replicating

-To replicate the results in the paper, read and run the .py files in the folder [code](code).
+To replicate the results in the paper, read and run the .py files in the folder [scripts](scripts).
 They will run instances in the [data](data) folder.